Get in Touch

 • Backup tools and utilities

-• Making binary and text backups
+• Creating binary and text backups

 • The role of log and status files in backups

-• Data Recovery procedures
+• Data Recovery strategies

 Replication